jcheigh/Colon_Cancer_Classification/README.md

 # Colon_Cancer_Classification

-Quick example of a CNN to predict colon cancer
+Quick example of using a CNN (implemented in PyTorch) to predict colon cancer